FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 ---
 title: Soundscape
 #subtitle:
 abstract: An Android application providing hands-free navigation using spatial audio,  empowering visually impaired people to navigate the world at ease.
+This project is brought to you by 8 UCL Software Systems Engineering students.
 lang: en
 #langs:
 tags: